-Shasta County Health and Human Services Agency – Public Health Branch and First 5 Shasta have partnered to establish the ACEs Fund of Shasta County to support agencies and community groups working to address Adverse Childhood Experiences (ACEs).
-Grants are available to support efforts to break the generational cycles of ACEs.
+Shasta County Health and Human Services Agency – Public Health Branch, First 5 Shasta, and Community Foundation of the North State have partnered to establish the ACEs Resilience & Hope Fund of Shasta County to support organizations working to improve the health of children and their families by preventing or mitigating Adverse Childhood Experiences (ACEs).

 Adverse Childhood Experiences (also known as ACEs) are 10 common childhood traumas divided into three categories: abuse, neglect, and household dysfunction.
 These traumas can affect the brains and bodies of growing children and impact health as adults.
 Shasta County’s ACE scores are double the state average; nearly 40% of the adults surveyed in Shasta County report four+ ACEs.